AdityaRaj21v/Antiquora/README.md

 📸 Demo

-A short demo video is included in the repository to showcase the app’s UI and basic functionality.
+A short demo video is included in the repository to showcase the app’s user interface and core functionality.

 📈 Future Enhancements

-🌐 Online data integration (API-based history content) ⭐ Bookmark favorite topics
+🌐 Online data integration using APIs

+⭐ Bookmark favorite historical topics

 🌙 Dark mode support

-🔔 Daily historical notifications
+🔔 Daily historical facts and notifications

 🤝 Contribution

+Contributions are welcome!
+Feel free to fork the repository and submit a pull request to improve the app.

 👨‍💻 Developer

 Aditya Raj Singh
 Android Developer | Kotlin Enthusiast